-Alternatively, you can use a QWERTY shortcut to show the Region Select rectangle from the Input Cursor, and then extend the rectangle left or right.
+Alternatively, you can use a QWERTY shortcut to show the Region Selection Area from the Input Cursor, and then extend the rectangle left or right.
 First switch to Select mode, and make sure the Input Cursor is open via on On-Screen Instrument or MIDI Instrument selected.
 Pressing Shift + the Left or Right arrow key is the default key combination to expand the rectangle horizontally.
 This will work in step-by-step increments by extending the selection to one adjacent note, chord, or measure at a time.

-If you don't have a QWERTY keyboard, you are still able to extend the Region Select Rectangle incrementally, provided that it's already open: Just tap the left or right arrow icon within the Navigation Toolbar.
+If you dond have a QWERTY keyboard, you are still able to extend the Region Selection Area incrementally, provided that it already open: Just tap the left or right arrow icon within the Navigation Toolbar.

-Selecting an Entire Part to Transpose or Editing Individual Notes
+Selecting an Entire Part / Editing Notes from a Region Selection

-Whereas the Region Select menu is normally designated to select entire bars and staves for editing, and can't edit individual note properties on its own, you can highlight the individual notes using a multi or partial-bar selection, just as you would by dragging a note-selection rectangle by a tap-hold-drag gesture.
+Whereas a Region Selection is normally designated to select entire bars and staves for editing, and canú edit individual note properties on its own, you can highlight the individual notes using a multi or partial-bar selection, just as you would by dragging a Note-Selection area by a tap-hold-drag gesture.
 In the example scenario below, we go over how to highlight and transpose all of the notes in an entire part:

-- 1. Make sure you are in Select Mode, then locate the bar where the music you wish to transpose or edit begins - 2.
-Bring up the Region Select Rectangle on this start location via one of two options:

-- a.
-If you have moved the Input Cursor to the start location, tap directly on the cursor, then activate the Region Select option; (note: in a VO context, you must instead double-tap the Input Cursor to bring up the above option) - b.
-Long press on the start location for a few seconds; this is a quick gesture to show the Rectangle - 3.
-Within the menu items that appear above the Region Select Rectangle, find the option labeled 'Select to End'.
-It may be necessary to double tap on the More Options right arrow.
-Alternatively, you can use a three finger swipe left to reveal more options in a VoiceOver context. - 4.
-Choose the option labeled 'Select Notes in Current Layer'. - 5.
-Press Option Shift Up Arrow if you're using a QWERTY keyboard to edit, or use the up/down transpose items that appear above the Note Selection Rectangle
+- Make sure you are in Select Mode, then locate the bar where the music you wish to transpose or edit begins - • Bring up the Region Selection Area this start location via one of two options: - If you have moved the Input Cursor to the start location, tap directly on the cursor, then activate the Region Select option; (note: in a VO context, you must instead double-tap the Input Cursor to bring up the above option) - Long press on the start location for a few seconds; this is a quick gesture to show the Rectangle - Within the menu items that appear above the Region Select Rectangle, find the option labeled σelect to Endδ It may be necessary to double tap on the More Options right arrow.
+The resulting selection area should look like the following illustration.